 Interfaith Hospitality Network provides sleeping rooms to families at one of the 36 faith-based congregations for a week at a time.
-A Day Center and case management is available to help with finding jobs, setting up social services, resolving financial issues, and finding affordable housing.
+Case management is available to help with finding jobs, and finding affordable housing.

 Partners in Housing provides homeless families and individuals with one year of transitional housing, during which time they also participate in intensive supportive services, including case management, life skills training, and budget counseling.